[photo of Sun’s rays over the “Hope” stone]

 In the diagram above, Earth’s axis is always pointing towards the North Star, at a 23.5° angle from vertical to the plane of Earth’s orbit.
 This results in two main effects that cause the seasons:

-- intensity sunlight related to the angle of the Sun’s rays striking the ground.
+- intensity sunlight depending on the angle of the Sun’s rays striking the ground.
 The closer to vertical the Sun’s rays are relative to the ground, the more intense the light is.

 Example: In the northern hemisphere’s winter,

-- less of the northern hemisphere is illuminated by sunlight, causing fewer hours of daylight, more hours of night and
+- less of the northern hemisphere is illuminated by sunlight, resulting in fewer daylight hours and more night hours

-- there is less intense sunlight due to lower angle of the Sun’s rays striking the ground.
+- sunlight is less intense due to the more oblique angle of Sun’s rays striking the ground.
+In this context, oblique means far from perpendicular.

 Back to FAQ list